meaow-stack/meaow-stack/README.md

 - 🤖 Developed an **AI-based Symptom Checker** using **BERT/MED7**, integrated with a chatbot, hosted on **Firebase Studio**
 - 🌾 Built an **ML-powered Crop Prediction System** using real-time soil and weather data
 - 🛒 Created a fully functional **E-commerce platform** using **Django** from scratch
+- 🎮 Developing a modernized **Minesweeper Game** with custom AI logic
 - ✍️ Writing and sharing tech blogs, tutorials, and memes on an upcoming blog platform
 - 🚀 Always eager to build real-world solutions, contribute to open-source, and collaborate on innovative ideas
 - 📬 Open to **internships**, **freelance opportunities**, and **collaborations**